Traceability key if biosimilars are to compete, cut costs

 Chandra and Vanderbuye-Orgle point to two ways that biosimilars could be made traceable.
 First, the product can be tagged with some kind of identifying code that comes after the name of the biologic; for example, Sandoz/Novartis’s copy of Amgen’s Neupogen is named, for now, filgrastim-sndz.
 (The FDA described that as a placeholder and is drafting a policy that will determine whether that kind of naming convention will be required.)
 Alternatively, National Drug Codes (10-digit numbers that identify the labeler, produce, and package size) could be used, although the authors note that pharmacists, not doctors, are familiar with National Drug Codes.

 They don’t go into it, but the World Health Organization has proposed a four-letter identifier for biosimilars.
-The Pharmaceutical Journal , published by the Royal Pharmaceutical Society, the professional organization for pharmacists in Great Britain, described the WHO proposal this way:
+The Pharmaceutical Journal (link is external) , published by the Royal Pharmaceutical Society, the professional organization for pharmacists in Great Britain, described the WHO proposal (link is external) this way:

 “However, under the WHO naming proposal, the BQ [biological qualifier] would consist of a four-letter code suffix assigned at random, resulting in names such as ‘filgrastim-bcdf’ and ‘filgrastim-wxyz’.
 The code would also be attached to the manufacturing site where the biosimilar is made, which has been criticised by industry groups.
 For instance, a company could have two different codes for the same biosimilar product manufactured at two different sites.”